I still remember the first time I watched Roots.

 And when I say integral, I mean, you had to have had a really solid foundation to become the first mainstream representation of slavery in America when you took on Roots .
 I think a lot of people underestimate just how dangerous and risky that would have been in the 70s.

 Oh yeah, I mean when you think about it, black people in North America really had a love and hate relationship with being black in the 1970s, for rightful reasons.
-I mean, hello [laughs_].
-So that response to _Roots was a two-pronged affair from the black community.
+I mean, hello (laughs).
+So that response to Roots was a two-pronged affair from the black community.
 Some were enormously proud to see a reflection of this dark past presented to audiences around the country.
 And some were just ashamed to acknowledge it as so deeply a part of our past.
-They really wanted to step away from the idea of an enslaved America... it’s an ongoing conversation.
-But you can’t have a conversation about America in any way, shape, or form without having a conversation about slavery and institutional racism that birthed and followed it.
+They really wanted to step away from the idea of an enslaved America…it’s an ongoing conversation.
+But you can’t have a conversation about America in any way shape or form without having a conversation about the slavery and institutional racism that birthed and followed it.
 It was the foundation for the things we love today.
-To discount that, and continually try to ignore that is harmful.
+To discount that, and continually try to ignore that is harmful at our own peril.
 It should be obvious by now, but we can never move forward unless we firmly handle that which came before.
 We’ve yet to successfully handle this original sin of America.
 We just haven’t and ever since then, we’ve continued to struggle with it.

 While many of us continue to ignore it, as if we were post-racial.

 Exactly.
 To be frank, it’s really clear to me that we’re never going to be close to a post-racial society until we consistently acknowledge the racialization of America, and how we even managed to get here.